kiba/Writings/atg/chp6_diplomacy.md

 Despite being a diplomat from an alternate reality, Parkinson started to feel like a crackpot as he approached a military installation.

-A bored soldier jolted into alertness as the sight of Parkinson carrying a suitcase.
-The diplomat walked up to, rather than use a car.
+A bored soldier jolted into alertness at the sight of Parkinson carrying a suitcase; the diplomat having walked up to the checkpoint, rather than use a car.

 "I am Gerry Parkinson with the state department.
 I need to speak with the base commander as soon as possible."